 You can purchase the Sunday newspaper at a drugstore, grocery store or convenience store.
 You can also subscribe to the paper directly from the newspaper carrier by calling them or visiting their website.
 There are also discounters that will deliver the paper for less than any other option.
 This page will give you many ways to save on newspapers, especially if you purchase in multiples/bulk of 2 or more.

 It varies each Sunday.
 To see how many coupon inserts and coupons are in the current weeks paper, simply look in the far left column of this site under "Coupon Resources" and click on the Sunday Coupon Preview for the current or upcoming week.
 The information will be provided on that page.

 How much does it cost to get the Sunday paper?

 This depends on the newspaper and where you live.
 The newspapers set their own price, but generally, Sunday papers tend to run @ $1.25 to $2.50 each if you purchase direct or at a newsstand.
 You can get them for less than this by purchasing from a discounter, or by negotiating a deal by phone.

 What are coupon inserts?

 Coupon Inserts are folded booklets that are in most Sunday Papers that contain grocery coupons.
-These inserts come from three sources: SmartSource(SS), RedPlum(RP) and P&G(PG).
+These inserts come from three sources: SmartSource(SS), Save, P&G(PG) and occasionally Unilever.
 You can then clip the coupons to save money on groceries and household items.